 Be More Transparent and Simple

-When you are identifying and developing B2C tools in B2B marketing, you should remember that B2C marketing is all about transparency.
-When a customer goes on a B2C website, one of the first things they look for after the product is the price.
-Studies have shown that if the pricing structure is not readily available, customers will look somewhere else.
+When identifying and developing B2C tools for B2B marketing, remember that B2C marketing is all about transparency.
+When customers go on B2C sites, one of the first things they look for after the product is the price.
+Studies have shown that if the pricing structure is not readily available, customers will look elsewhere.
 They want upfront information so they can make an informed decision without any kind of sales pitch.

 In addition to transparency, another hallmark of B2C marketing is simplicity.
 To appeal to the typical consumer, a site needs to be simple and user-friendly.
 If consumers have trouble deciphering how to complete a transaction, they’ll almost certainly look elsewhere.
 Then, the business will not only lose money but also leave a bad impression on that individual.

-Anything you can do to make your buying process easy and straightforward goes hand-in-hand with pricing transparency as effective B2C tools in B2B marketing.
-Your customers will appreciate these efforts and will be more likely to choose to work with you in the future.
+Do anything you can to make your buying process easy and straightforward; your B2B customers will appreciate these efforts and be more likely to choose to work with you in the future.

 IronPlane Can Help Leverage B2C Tools in B2B